rust-lang/rfcs/active/0000-int-name.md

 # Background

 The Rust language does array indexing using the smallest integer types that span the address space.
-For this purpose, Rust defines two integer types that are large enough to hold a pointer in the target environment: currently named `uint` for indexing and `int` for pointer differences.
+For this purpose, Rust defines two [machine-dependent integer types](http://doc.rust-lang.org/reference.html#machine-dependent-integer-types) that have the same number of bits as the target platform's pointer type.
+They're currently named `uint` for indexing and `int` for pointer differences.

-(For memory safety, the memory allocator will limit each node to half of address space so any array index will fit in a signed, pointer-sized integer.)
+(For memory safety, the language sets the theoretical upper bound on object and array size to the maximum `int` value.)

+These types are useful for "memory numbers": indices, counts, sizes, offsets, etc. The problem is their names.

-But contrary to expectations set by other programming languages, these are not the fastest, "native," register, C-sized, nor 32-bit integer types.
+Contrary to expectations set by other programming languages, these are not the fastest, "native," register, C-sized, "word" sized, nor 32-bit integer types.

 Given the history, `int` and `uint` _look_ like default integer types, but a target-dependent size is not a good default.